Ed Video Media Arts Centre

 Ed Video is a hub for video, film and media artists working at a range of experience and financial levels.
 The centre supports these artists with affordable access to production equipment, training, social events, and a year-long gallery program.
 It is Guelph's only artist-run centre and one of these oldest organizations of its kind within Canada.

-Members & Contributors
+Members and contributors

 Many of Canada's most notable video and media artists have accessed the support of Ed Video, taught workshops at the centre, or exhibited through the organization's exhibition program.
 Over the years the centre's exhibition space has acted as an alternative venue for many up and coming Canadian music acts.
 Contributors, exhibitors and members (past and present) have included Canadian and international artists such as: